joemisner/misnersplunktool/README.md

 -------

 Copyright (C) 2015-2017 Joe Misner <joe@misner.net>

+Splunk is a trademark of Splunk Inc. in the United States and other countries.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by